Armchair Cinema: A History of Feature Films on British Television, 1929-1981

 Author Information

-Sheldon Hall is an independent scholar and freelance writer.
-Formerly Reader in Film and Television at Sheffield Hallam University, and before that a film journalist, he has contributed to numerous books and journals on British and American cinema.
-He is the author of Zulu: With Some Guts Behind It (2005/2014), co-author of Epics, Spectacles, and Blockbusters: A Hollywood History (2010), and co-editor of Widescreen Worldwide (2010) and Film Critics and British Film Culture (2024).
+Sheldon Hall is an Emeritus Fellow at Sheffield Hallam University, UK.
+A former film journalist, he has contributed to numerous books and journals on British and American cinema.
+He is the author of Armchair Cinema: A History of Feature Films on British Television, 1929-1981 (EUP, 2024) and Zulu: With Some Guts Behind It (2005/2014), co-author of Epics, Spectacles, and Blockbusters: A Hollywood History (2010), and co-editor of Widescreen Worldwide (2010).

 Tab Content 6